Purpose of this policy

 To meet the school’s duty of care obligations, scheduling decisions must take into account the need to provide adequate supervision of both the students who are participating in SRI and those who are not.
 Students should not be placed in corridors or other spaces that are not generally used for learning.

-Celebrations and cultural events which do not involve instruction in the tenets and beliefs of a particular religion do not require the authorisation of the Minister and should not be conducted by SRI volunteers.
+Celebrations and cultural events which do not involve instruction in the tenets and beliefs of a particular religion do not require the authorisation of the Minister or their delegate and should not be conducted by SRI volunteers.
 Students may be taught about a religious celebration, festival, special event etc., as part of the general religious education curriculum at a school by government school teachers.
 This may include recognition of and educational activities relating to key religious celebrations such as Christmas, Eid, Hanukkah and others.
 The conduct of general religious education classes or events may or may not include on occasion, guest speakers who are representatives of a particular faith to explain the workings and belief structure of their religion but those speakers must not otherwise provide instruction in their religion and must not promote the religion.
 They must be supervised by a teacher at all times.

 Attendance at SRI